 Requirement to Withdraw: The student who is not in good standing as a candidate for a degree must surrender his/her Harvard University student ID card and leave school property for a period usually lasting two semesters.
 After lapse of this time, the student may apply to the Disciplinary Board to be re-admitted, and may be re-admitted if his/her conduct has been satisfactory.
 The fact that the student was required to withdraw for disciplinary reasons appears permanently on the student’s transcript.
 The notation on the transcript will normally read “Disciplinary Withdrawal Required” and will include the date of the withdrawal.

 Dismissal: The student’s connection with the school is terminated.
-This action must be approved by two-thirds vote of the faculty attending the faculty meeting where the case is presented.
-Re-admission is possible only if approved by similar vote of the faculty.
+This action must be approved by two-thirds vote of the Faculty Council attending the meeting where the case is presented.
+Re-admission is possible only if approved by similar vote of the Faculty Council.
 The fact of dismissal appears permanently on the student’s transcript.
 The notation on the transcript will normally read “Disciplinary Dismissal” and will include the date of the dismissal.

 Misconduct Reporting Procedures